pagopa/pagopa-pdf-engine/README.md

 	}"' \
 --form 'applySignature="false"'
 ```
-As you can se in the provided curl the first field `template` hold a zip file.
-The zip file contains the HTML template file and other optional attachment, such as CSS files.
+As you can see in the provided curl the first field `template` hold a zip file.
+The zip file contains the HTML template file and other optional attachments, such as CSS files.

 > **Warning**
 > The HTML template file must be named as follows: `template.html`

 ---

 ## Develop Locally 💻